-Danny Ainge Has Simple Reaction To Carsen Edwards’ Absurd Performance
+NESN

 It’s probably safe to say Danny Ainge is glad he drafted Carsen Edwards.

-In case you missed it, Edwards knocked down eight 3-pointers during third quarter of Tuesday night’s preseason game between the Boston Celtics and Cleveland Cavaliers.
-The rookie guard went on to score 30 points his team’s decisive victory.
+In case you missed it, Edwards knocked down eight 3-pointers during the third quarter of Tuesday night’s preseason game between the Boston Celtics and Cleveland Cavaliers.
+The rookie guard went on to score 30 points in his team’s decisive victory.

 Edwards’ absurd performance impressed many, including Ainge.